Getting Chatty with IBM Watson

 Following on from my last article where I introduced some common patterns used to build chat bots, we’re now going to look at the basics of building chat bots with IBM Watson.

-The Watson Conversation service is available on Bluemix and enables you to build apps that include natural language processing and a structured conversation.
+The Watson Assistant service is available on IBM Cloud and enables you to build apps that include natural language processing and a structured conversation.
 The service provides an API which you can call from an app or website to hook into your chat bot.

 Language processing is achieved through defining intents and entities.
 In brief, intents are the possible meanings of what the user says, and entities are the parameters in the user’s text, e.g. objects, places, etc.